Detective Shane Miller Diversion Coordinator

 In June 2015 the Toronto Police Services Board requested the Toronto Police Service (TPS) to create and implement a city-wide pre-charge diversion program in keeping with the Extra Judicial Measures provisions as set out in Sub-Section 6(1), of the Youth Criminal Justice Act (YCJA) and in accordance with the principles set out in Section 4 and the objectives set out in Section 5, of the YCJA.

 Pre-Charge Diversion Programs are a community-based alternative to addressing less serious incidents of crime reported to police such as: shoplifting, minor assault and mischief; committed by young people 12 and 17 years-old.
 Their purpose is not only to reduce the amount of young people entering the justice system, but to provide meaningful intervention at critical times of their lives.

-The Youth programs Coordinator partnered with the Ministry of Children and Youth Services (MCYS) to develop the TPS program.
+The Youth Programs Coordinator partnered with the Ministry of Children, Community and Social Services (MCCSS) to develop the TPS program.

-On June 19th, 2017 the TPS launched the Youth Pre-Charge Diversion Program (YPDP).
-It has been managed by the Youth Programs Coordinator who is responsible for quality control and running now for 3 months.
-We have received over 50 youth thus far into the program.
+On June 19, 2017 the TPS launched the centralized Youth Pre-Charge Diversion Program (YPDP).
+It is managed by the Toronto Police Service Youth Programs Coordinator.